Ghadaj/CourtCounter-Android/README.md

 # CourtCounter
-This app is to count and keep track of collected points of two teams playing against each other
+This andriod app is to count and keep track of collected points of two teams playing against each other